 “And I remember waking up in the snow,” she said.
 She said she didn’t know what was going on.

-She ended up being charged with the hate crime in another incident later that day, in which she allegedly threw a fit at a Conoco gas station: cops said she spewed racial and ethnic slurs at an employee and customers after she put an ice cream cone in her pocket, ate chips she didn’t buy, and demanded liquor and gas.
+The defendant ended up being charged with the hate crime in another incident later that day, in which she allegedly threw a fit at a Conoco gas station: cops said she spewed racial and ethnic slurs at an employee and customers after she put an ice cream cone in her pocket, ate chips she didn’t buy, and demanded liquor and gas.
 Officers arrested her at the scene.

 Franklin was later accused of striking a 12-year-old boy with her SUV.
 He is black.
 According to investigators, witnesses said she appeared to be accelerating before hitting him.